lei-zhang/rl_cmdstanr/README.md

 f = rw_run('rw_hba', saveFit = T, test = F)
 ```

-The core part is to create a cmdstan object:
+In case you wonder, the core part is to create a cmdstan object:
 ```
 mod = cmdstan_model(modelFile)
 ```